S. C. Johnson & Son

-S. C. Johnson & Son, Inc. (commonly referred to as S. C. Johnson) is an American multinational, privately held manufacturer of household cleaning supplies and other consumer chemicals based in Racine, Wisconsin.
+S. C. Johnson & Son, Inc. (commonly referred to as S. C. Johnson) is an American multinational corporation and privately held manufacturer of household cleaning supplies and other consumer chemicals based in Racine, Wisconsin.
 In 2017, S. C. Johnson employed approximately 13,000 people and had estimated sales of $10 billion.

 The company is owned by the Johnson family.
 H. Fisk Johnson, Chairman and CEO since 2004, is the fifth generation of the Johnson family to lead the company.

 History

-The company is one of the oldest family-owned businesses in the U.S, beginning in 1886 when Samuel Curtis Johnson purchased the parquet flooring division from the Racine Hardware Manufacturing Company and named the new business S. C. Johnson.
+The company is one of the oldest family-owned businesses in the U.S., beginning in 1886 when Samuel Curtis Johnson purchased the parquet flooring division from the Racine Hardware Manufacturing Company and named the new business S. C. Johnson.
 The company's principal product at that time was parquet flooring, later adding other floor care products such as Johnson's Prepared Wax, Johnson's Dance Wax, and Johnson's Wood Dye.

 Under Herbert Fisk Johnson Sr., the company expanded worldwide, establishing its first subsidiary in the United Kingdom in 1914.
 Giving his employees credit for a successful year, Herbert gave them $35,000 in 1917.
 In 1932, SC Johnson introduced Johnson's Glo-Coat.
 The success of Glo-Coat bolstered the company during the Great Depression.
-S. C. Johnson's line of wax-reliant products necessitated Herbert Fisk Johnson Jr.’s 1935 expedition to Fortaleza, Brazil to find a direct sustainable source of wax.
+S. C. Johnson's line of wax-reliant products necessitated Herbert Fisk Johnson Jr.'s 1935 expedition to Fortaleza, Brazil, to find a direct sustainable source of wax.

 From April 1935 until May 1950, the company was the sponsor for the Fibber McGee and Molly radio show, officially known as The Johnson Wax Program.
-During the 1950s, the company served as sponsor of the game show, The Name's the Same.
+During the 1950s, the company served as sponsor of the game show The Name's the Same.
 The company went on to co-sponsor Robert Montgomery Presents on NBC, and The Red Skelton Show on CBS.

 In April 1939, the Frank Lloyd Wright–designed SC Johnson Administration Building opened.
 Its addition, the Research Tower, opened in 1950.
 The SC Johnson Headquarters was designated a National Historic Landmark in 1974.

 The launch of Raid House & Garden Bug Killer in 1955 marked the company's first major departure away from wax-based products.
 Within the next few years, Sam Johnson, fourth generation leader, introduced some of the company's best known brands: Glade, OFF!, and Pledge.

 In April 2018, the company updated its tagline from "A Family Company", which began in 1998, to "A Family Company at Work for a Better World".
 According to the company, the updated tagline is "A reminder that SC Johnson holds itself to a higher standard."